Parliament of Tuvalu

+The 16 members of the current parliament are elected from eight two-seat constituencies via plurality block voting.

 History

-In 1886, an Anglo-German agreement partitioned the “unclaimed” central Pacific, leaving Nauru in the German sphere of influence, while Ocean Island and the future Gilbert and Ellice Islands colony (GEIC) wound up in the British sphere of influence.
+In 1886, an Anglo-German agreement partitioned the "unclaimed" central Pacific, leaving Nauru in the German sphere of influence, while Ocean Island and the future Gilbert and Ellice Islands colony (GEIC) wound up in the British sphere of influence.
 The Ellice Islands came under Britain's sphere of influence in the late 19th century, when they were declared a British protectorate by Captain Gibson R.N. of HMS Curacoa, between 9 and 16 October 1892 and joined with the Gilbert Islands.
-The Ellice Islands were administered as a British protectorate by a Resident Commissioner from 1892 to 1916 as part of the British Western Pacific Territories (BWPT), and from 1916 to 1974 as part of the Gilbert and Ellice Islands colony (GEIC).
+The Ellice Islands were administered as a British protectorate by a Resident Commissioner from 1892 to 1916 as part of the Gilbert and Ellice Islands protectorate inside the British Western Pacific Territories (BWPT), and from 1916 to 1974 as part of the Gilbert and Ellice Islands colony (GEIC).

 With the creation in 1970 of a Legislative Council where only 4 members were from Ellice Islands constituencies, the idea of a separation between the two archipelagoes became stronger.
 In 1974, the Ellicean voted by referendum for separate British dependency status.
 As a consequence Tuvalu separated from the Gilbert Islands which later became Kiribati.
 Tuvalu became fully independent within the Commonwealth on 1 October 1978.
 On 5 September 2000, Tuvalu became the 189th member of the United Nations.

 The way in which legislation was created changed as Tuvalu evolved from a being a British protectorate to a British colony until it eventually became an independent country: